Kritik69/Kritik69/README.md

 ![I am a Web Developer](https://github.com/Kritik69/Kritik69/blob/main/OyGx.gif)

-I'm a web developer located in MUmbai, Commited to make more and more projects and extend my reach, Discover new types and feature and add them to my projects.
+I'm a web developer located in Mumbai, Commited to make more and more projects and extend my reach, Discover new types and feature and add them to my projects.

 Skills: REACT / JS / HTML / CSS / NODE / EXPRESS / MONGODB